wangazz/equity-research/README.md

 # equity-research
-Python application to retrieve and process asset price information
+Python application to retrieve and process asset price information.

+Work in progress.